luimungar2/blog/DIAGRAMS.md

 Some UML Diagrams are shown as below to ilustrate the behaviour of the main classes of this project on a bottom up approach.

+Note: if needed, click on the image and it will be opened on a new tab, with a proper resolution to inspect every element on the diagram.

 ## Packages